In 1999, we were introduced to a little movie called The Matrix.

-Having purchased Oculus Rift, Facebook is planning to invest millions and millions of dollars in its VR system.
+Having purchased Oculus for $2.3 billion, Facebook is planning to invest millions and millions of dollars in its VR system.
 At first, the social media giant planned to invest $10 million in the development of its next-generation technology for Oculus.

 Later, the company decided to add another $50 million for mobile game development, which will undoubtedly be combined with the next-gen Oculus technology.

 Facebook bought Oculus in 2014 for $2 billion and has reportedly invested $500 million so far.

 27. VR-related job openings in the gaming industry increase by 93%.

 Virtual reality statistics from 2018 reveal that since 2015, there has been an impressive rise in gaming job openings that include the use and knowledge of virtual reality.
 In a span of a mere four years, job postings with this kind of a skillset grew by 93%.
 And if we look at the last year alone, they went up by 17%.

 As you might have guessed, most of these jobs are in the US, with the top three being homes of major game developers.

 Here’s the kicker: